Free delivery for purchases over 50 EUR

 Cart

 When choosing textiles for frequent use, products, their quality, and comfort are no less important than practicality.
 This is where the secret of the linen’s popularity hides – it breathes well and dries well.
-It is also known for its strength in comparison with cotton fabric, which makes it popular for household textiles such as linen bed covers, tablecloths, or towels.
+It is also known for its strength in comparison with cotton fabric, which makes it popular for household textiles such as linen linen throw blankets, tablecloths, or towels.

-However, sufficient attention needs to be paid to both – the exceptional linen properties and maintenance, so you must know the answers to the following question:
+However, sufficient attention needs to be paid to both – the exceptional linen care guide, so you must know the answers to the following questions:

 If there is none, or you would still like to make sure – what’s the best for your linen materials, check out the tips below.
 Being aware of the topics:

-you can prolong the maintenance of a good linen materials’ condition.
-Either, at first glance, the extremely delicate material linen is very durable if cared for properly, proper care brings important changes to linen products look in the long term.
+You can prolong the maintenance of good linen materials’ condition.
+Either, at first glance, the extremely delicate material linen is very durable if cared for properly, proper care brings important changes to the linen product’s look in the long term.

 Linen fabrics can be different: thick, thin, lightweight, heavyweight, pre-washed, softened, without any coating, etc. In terms of the overall linen supply, the quality of the material is measured by the length, strength, density, and thickness of the fibers used to produce the fabric.
 It depends on many factors, including the qualities of the season when the linen is grown (sunlight and humidity) moving to the weaving and finishing techniques undertaken by the weaver to complete the fabrics.